Using Easypy¶

 Note

-prior to pyATS v5.1, the CLI command for Easypy was actually easypy
+prior to pyATS v5.1, the CLI command for Easypy was actually easypy, and

 Starting pyATS v5.1 forward, it has been replaced by pyats run job